uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

 	esoextractdata -l en.lang -t -p
 	    Convert the LANG file to a plain text file that is compatible with Pootle (txt2po) with an extra blank line between texts.

+	esoextractdata -x file.lang.txt -i file.id.txt -t
+		Converts the given text and ID files into a LANG file file.lang.
+Assumes the two	input text files match and have the same length.

+	esoextractdata -x file.lang.txt -i file.id.txt -t -o newfile.lang
+		Same as the previous command but saves the result to newfile.lang.

+	esoextractdata -x file.lang.txt -i file.id.txt -t -p Converts the given text and ID files into a LANG file.
+The input text file should have a blank line following each text and should have twice the number of lines as the ID file.